 Noah Catala

 DANCER / CHOREOGRAPHER / ACTOR

-Noah’s diverse dance background has led him to work with some of the world’s top artists.
-He performed with rappers A$AP Ferg and Big Sean at the 2019 VMAs.
-He has been in music videos and performances with Nas, Omarion, Karol G, Meg Donnell, Fetty Wap, Prince Royce, Frankie Negron and Notch.
-Noah was also featured in a dance video acknowledged by Chris Brown on instagram that received 1.4 million views!
-He also works as an assistant choreographer at the Joffrey Ballet School.
-Throughout the years, he has learned American Sign Language and now incorporates that into some of his dances.
+Noah’s versatility has allowed him to work with some of the world’s top artists.
+He performed alongside A$AP Ferg and Big Sean at the 2019 VMAs and has appeared in music videos and performances with legends like Nas, Omarion, A Boogie, Karol G (most recently at the 2024 VMAs), 50 Cent, Meg Donnell, Fetty Wap, Prince Royce, and Aventura.
+He also received recognition from Chris Brown for a dance video that amassed 1.4 million views on Instagram.

+Noah Catala